emqx/neuron-docs/en_US/getting-started/quick_start.md

 ![north](./assets/north.png)

-The application card contains the application name, device configuration button, delete button, working status, connection status and the name of the plugin used by the device card.
-Click any blank space on the card to enter the Group list management interface.
-The current working status is divided into five types:
+The device node contains the following information

+1. Application Name - the unique name you give to the application.
+2. Application Configuration Button - click on this button to show the application configuration screen.
+3. Delete Button - click on this to remove this application from northbound application list.
+4. Node Status - show the current status of application node, see below for details.
+5. State Change Button - switch on to connect to application.
+6. Connection Status - show connection status to application.
+7. Plugin Module Name - the name of plugin module used for this application.

+There are five working status for each northbound application node.

-* Init: After the northbound application card is added for the first time, it enters the initialization state;
+* **Init**, the initial status for the first creation of northbound applications.
-* Configurating: When the application configuration is performed, it enters the state of configuration;
+* **Setup**, when the configuration of application node is started, it goes to setup state.
-* Ready: After successfully configuring the application, enter the ready state;
+* **Ready**, after successfully configuring the application node, it goes to ready state.
-* Running: manually open the working state, enter the running state, neuron connects to the northbound application, and transmits data;
-* Stop: manually close the working state, enter the stop state, the neuron disconnects the connection with the northbound application, and stops transmitting data;
+* **Running**, when the application node is started and is sending data to cloud. it goes running state.
+* **Stop**, when the applicaiton node is stopped or for reason it can't connect to cloud, it goes to stop state.

 ### Step 15 Setup northbound application parameters